ruchiraxj/user-forum-be-laravel/README.md

 # Installation Steps
 1. Clone repository
 2. Open terminal and run the command "composer install"
-3. Create new database "user_forum_laravel"
+3. Create a new Database on MySQL
+4. Copy the file ".env.example" and rename it as ".env"
-4. Open file ".env" and change the Database configurations
+5. Open file ".env" and change the Database configurations accordingly
-5. Open terminal and execute "php artisan migrate"
+6. Open terminal and execute "php artisan migrate"
 # HTTP status and error codes
 - 200 - Success
 - 201 - Success